kelvin2007/kelvin2007/README.md

-- 👋 Hi, I’m @kelvin2007
+## Hey, there!!
+Welcome to my github pages! 👋

-- 👀 I’m interested in Data Science, Machine Learning, and Fullstack Web Development
-- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Web Development
+#### Hello, I'm Kelvin Erlangga, currently an undergraduate Information System student at University of Indonesia.
+I’m interested in Data Science, Machine Learning, and Fullstack Web Development 👀.
+But, I’m currently learning **Web Development** and I’m looking to collaborate on Web Development 💞️.

+---

 <!---
 kelvin2007/kelvin2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.